-Today we first visit Bodnant Garden, nestled in the Snowdonian foothills.
+This morning we first visit Bodnant Garden, nestled in the Snowdonian foothills.
 Created over 150 years, this world-famous garden is home to National Collections and Champion Trees and boasts sweeping lawns, grand terraces and verdant woodland.
-Next stop is the magnificent Penrhyn Castle.
-Built in the 19th century in a neo-Norman style, Penrhyn was built on a massive scale over a period of 13 years and offers superb views of Snowdonia.
+Our next stop is the magnificent Penrhyn Castle.
+Built in the 19th century in a Neo-Norman style, Penrhyn was constructed on a massive scale over a period of 13 years and offers superb views of Snowdonia.
 There is so much to see here, from the outstanding collection of paintings, restored Victorian kitchens and a railway museum.

 Today we cross the 19th-century Menai Bridge to spend the day on the Isle of Anglesey.
 Our first visit is to the fine country house of Plas Newydd, where we enjoy a guided tour of the house and gardens.
 Its most famous past resident is the 1st Marquess of Anglesey, who commanded the cavalry at Waterloo in 1815.
 The elegant interior owes more to the 1930s, thanks to its associations with the artist, socialite and fallen WWII soldier Rex Whistler.
 The garden’s climate allows extraordinary plants to flourish including tender exotics and Mediterranean plants.
 We continue on to Plas Cadnant Hidden Gardens, a series of historic gardens which are gradually being restored to their former glory, where we enjoy a guided tour.
 Three different gardens have been discovered, including an unusual walled garden with curving walls, a secret valley garden with three waterfalls and a river, and an upper woodland garden with the remains of a 19th-century folly.
 After dinner back at the hotel this evening, we are treated to a fascinating talk by a guest speaker.

 Home to the Snowdonia National Park Environmental Studies Centre, Plas Tan y Bwlch is a 17th-century country house which was once home to slate quarry owners the Oakeley family.
 The 100 acre estate boasts a spectacular Victorian garden, native and exotic plants, rare trees and shrubs.
 We enjoy a guided tour with the Head Gardener (please note there is no access to the house itself).
 We then make a short stop in the picturesque village of Betws-y-Coed in the Snowdonia National Park.
 The backdrop of coniferous forests has earned this area the name ‘Little Switzerland’.
 From here we head to the medieval walled town of Conwy to visit the imposing Conwy Castle.
-Classified as a UNESCO World Heritage Site, this imposing castle was built by Edward I during his conquest of Wales in the late 13th century and is considered to be among the finest surviving medieval fortifications in Britain with soaring curtain walls, round towers and fortified gateways.
+Classified as a UNESCO World Heritage Site, this imposing castle was built by Edward I during his conquest of Wales in the late 13th century and is considered to be among the finest surviving medieval fortifications in Britain.
+Our next stop is Conwy’s Plas Mawr, a perfect example of an Elizabethan town house, built between 1576 and 1585.
+The authentic period atmosphere is enhanced by the many furnishings original to the house, skilled friezes and ornamental plasterwork, fully restored to its former glory.
 This evening we enjoy dinner together at a local restaurant.

-The day starts in Portmeirion, an Italianate village created by Sir Clough Williams-Ellis, inspired by his visits to the Mediterranean.
+The day starts with a guided tour of Portmeirion, an Italianate village created by Sir Clough Williams-Ellis, inspired by his visits to the Mediterranean.
 Its unique atmosphere has been featured on camera many times, most famously in the iconic 1960s British TV series The Prisoner.
+Next, we board the Welsh Highland Railway and enjoy a picturesque trip to the quaint coastal town of Porthmadog, admiring the awe-inspiring scenery of the Snowdonia National Park along the way.
+Stunning coastlines, ancient woodlands, towering mountains, sparkling rivers and historic castles create an enchanting and memorable journey.
 We then visit Plas Brondanw Gardens.
 The house and gardens were given to Sir Clough Williams-Ellis by his father in 1902 and the gardens are regarded by some as his finest creation.
-Inspired by the gardens of renaissance Italy, he created a unique garden landscape with stone walls, topiary and avenues of trees leading the eye to the dramatic mountainous backdrop.
+Inspired by the gardens of renaissance Italy, he created a unique landscape with stone walls, topiary and avenues of trees leading the eye to the dramatic mountainous backdrop.

 Leaving Wales we journey east to Tatton Park, where we enjoy a guided tour followed by lunch.
 Built by Samuel Wyatt, Tatton Park is one of Britain’s most complete estates, with a landscaped deer park and exquisite formal gardens.
 The opulent interior is crammed with collections of silver, china, glass and fine furniture made by Gillows.
-This grandeur also extends outside to the garden, where year-round color is provided by the Rose, Italian and Japanese gardens.
+Outside, year-round color is provided by the Rose, Italian and Japanese gardens.
 From here we travel south to the Mercure Stratford-upon-Avon Shakespeare Hotel, where we stay overnight.

-We start the morning with some time at leisure in Stratford-upon-Avon, before travelling to Waterperry Gardens.
-Here we enjoy lunch followed by a guided tour.
-Made famous by Beatrix Havergal who established her School of Horticulture for Ladies here from 1932 to 1971, the eight acres of beautifully landscaped gardens now include a rose and formal knot garden, water-lily canal, and riverside walk.
+Today we travel to Waterperry Gardens, where we enjoy lunch followed by a guided tour.
+Made famous by Beatrix Havergal who managed her School of Horticulture for Ladies here from 1932 to 1971, the eight acres of landscaped gardens now include a formal knot garden, water-lily canal and a delightful riverside walk.
 Afterwards, we travel to the Castle Hotel Windsor – MGallery, where we enjoy a farewell dinner together.